14dstcyr/buzzline-06-earthquake-stcyr/README.md

 # Earthquake Streaming Project (P6)

-This project continues the earthquake-themed streaming pipeline developed in earlier Buzzline assignments.
+This project continues the earthquake-themed streaming pipeline from earlier Buzzline assignments.
-It demonstrates how to organize a real-time data engineering project using producers, consumers, and a local database.
+It demonstrates how to organize and initialize a real-time data project with Kafka producers and consumers, storing messages in SQLite for analysis and visualization.

 ---

-## Environment
+## Environment Setup

-- **Operating System:** Windows 10 using **WSL2 (Ubuntu 22.04)**
+- **Operating System:** Windows 11 using **WSL2 (Ubuntu 22.04)**
 - **Editor:** Visual Studio Code (with WSL:Ubuntu integration)
 - **Python Environment:** `.venv` virtual environment created inside WSL
 - **Dependencies:** See `requirements.txt`